 Keto Soup Recipes

 There is nothing more comforting than a hearty bowl of soup on a winter day.
-This ketogenic broccoli cheese soup is much more healthy than classic broccoli cheddar soup, containing broccoli, carrots, onions, spinach, and homemade beef bone broth.
-Plus, it takes just five minutes of prep time and just 25 minutes on the stovetop over medium heat to prepare.
+This ketogenic broccoli cheese soup contains a lot more veggies than traditional broccoli cheddar soup.
+It’s packed with broccoli, carrots, onions, spinach, and homemade beef bone broth.
+Plus, it takes just five minutes of prep time and 25 minutes on the stovetop.
+With a total time of 30 minutes to make, this soup is a perfect weeknight keto staple.

-Every spoonful within this guilt-free bowl contains fiber, vitamin C, folate, iron, magnesium, potassium, copper, manganese, and selenium.
-Plus, it’s a dairy-free take on the original recipe, substituting coconut milk for heavy cream.
-Coconut is easily digestible, raises ketone levels, and gives a rich, creamy texture to this chili.
+Every spoonful of this simple, nutritious turkey chili is packed with fiber, vitamin C, folate, iron, magnesium, potassium, copper, manganese, and selenium.
+Plus, you can do a dairy-free take on the original recipe, substituting coconut milk for heavy cream.

 While it might not seem like much of a soup all on its own (although some do enjoy sipping it straight from the mug!) bone broth just couldn’t be left off this list.
 Made with apple cider vinegar, peppercorns, and turmeric, this recipe increases energy production, builds healthy bones, muscles, and joints, improves digestion, and helps you detox.